 Scientifically proven: Skrillex keeps mosquitoes away

 Two groups of starved mosquitoes (10 male, 10 female) where locked up together with a hamster.
-The group that heard Skrillex’s song “Scary Monsters and Nice Sprites” bit the hamster much later than the group that didn’t hear the music.
-It was also discovered that the insects were less likely to mate when the music was played.
+The group listening to Skrillex’s song Scary Monsters and Nice Sprites bit the hamster much later than the groups subjected to different soundtracks.
+It was also discovered that the insects were less likely to mate when the music was being played.

-Scientist claim that the reason the insects could be irritated by the music could be due to their Johnston’s organ, which are their sensory cells found in the antennae.
+Scientist claim that the reason the insects could be irritated by the music could be due to their Johnston’s organ, which are sensory cells found in the antennae.
 These pick up vibrations and enable pairs to find each other and mate.

 Test are still required to see if electronic music has an affect on other mosquitoes, but, of course, you can always try it out at your next party.

-- ▶ ROCKSTER: You don’t want to do things half way?
+- ▶ ROCKSTER: Don’t want to do things half way?
 Then the ROCKSTER is exactly what you are looking for.
 A festival-sized loudspeaker that can be easily taken anywhere with its three stable wheels.
 The living room, the garden or even the park – it doesn’t matter where, the ROCKSTER is ready.
 This is the ultimate speaker for any event.

-Loudspeakers from Teufel for your home
+Teufel speakers for at home

 Conclusion: Another good reason to turn it up!